Watch China launch Chang'e 5, the first mission to return moon dirt in decades

 Chang'e 5 gets its name from the Chinese moon goddess and follows the Chang'e 4 mission, which sent a lander and rover to the far side of the moon, where they've been taking some interesting photos for almost two years now.

-Launch is set to take place from the Wenchang launch facility in Hainan province as early as 1:25 p.m.
-PT Monday.
-There is a live feed, which you can watch below.
+The spacecraft is expected to arrive at lunar orbit on Nov.
+28. There is a live feed of the mission, which you can watch below.

-Discuss: Watch China launch the first mission to return moon dirt in decades
+Discuss: China just sent a lander to snag moon dirt for the first time in decades

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.